November 8, 2016

 This Brooklyn House’s Moody Exterior Conceals a Bright Courtyard

-To renovate a town house, Young Projects built an extension, added green spaces, and brought sunlight into the home—all within the constraints of a modest site.
+To renovate a town house in Brooklyn, Young Projects built an extension, added green spaces, and brought sunlight into the home—all within the constraints of a modest site.

 On the first floor, the dining area is within the original structure, while the living room—anchored by a Ploum Sofa from Ligne Roset and a Vitra Grand Repos chair—is made possible by the extension.
 Chandelier by Bec Brittain.

 Photography courtesy Alan Tansey/Young Projects

 In 2011, when photographer Jan Cieślikiewicz bought a three story town house on the corner of Wythe Avenue and North 7th Street in Brooklyn’s Williamsburg neighborhood, he imagined tucking his studio on the ground floor.
 But he quickly came to realize that this would not result in the secluded, quiet workplace he wanted.
 The early-20th-century town house is in the crosshairs of the first L train subway stop in Brooklyn and the East River waterfront, not to mention some destination restaurants and bars, the Wythe Hotel, and a dance club.